 policy issues raised by the following priority

-or clinicians, which may be based on a broad range of characteristics and which
+clinicians, which may be based on a broad range of characteristics, and which

 Proposals for projects that address

 other real-world, practical bioethics problems are also welcome.

 We encourage applications that align with the Foundation’s

 strategic priorities: (1) shaping and supporting a broad, inclusive bioethics

 and (2) increasing bioethics’ impact on policymaking.
 Applicants should think